If you’re off work sick for seven days or less, your employer should not ask for medical evidence that you’ve been ill.

 For more information, including what “may be fit for work” means, see What are fit notes?

 If you need a fit note please contact the Practice.
-You should be aware that the Doctor may need to see you before issuing a ‘Fit Note’.
+You should be aware that you may need to be reviewed before a ‘Fit Note’ can be issued.
 Our Receptionist will advise you if this is likely to be the case.

 If you’re under the care of a hospital, your fit note may be issued by the hospital rather than your GP.
 If a hospital issues your fit note, it will always be a double-sided A5 handwritten fit note.